Generalising Collins' Theorem: Plan of the proof of Theorem , and first steps

 We say that $Y$ satisfies the Collins property if there exists no non-trivial $(Y,Q)$-CCE.
 Theorem \ref{main} (that is, the torsion-free part of Theorem \ref{2ComplexVersion}) can be reformulated then as: \begin{thm} All 2--complexes $Y$ as above satisfy the Collins property. \end{thm}

-We shall prove that there exists no non-trivial $(Y,Q)$-CCE.
 The proof is by induction on $c(Y)$, and breaks down into several cases.
 Suppose that there is a $(Y,Q)$-CCE with $Y$ of smallest complexity, and for this $Y$, $Q$ is a shortest (w.r.t. $\cS\cup\cT$ length) path giving a $(Y,Q)$-CCE.
 The aim is to factor nullhomotopies through a space of smaller complexity in order to apply the inductive hypothesis.
 This space will be contained in a $\Z$-cover, corresponding to some epimorphism onto $\Z$.
 In order to ensure the existence of a suitable epimorphism – and hence $\Z$-cover, we make adjustments to the complex $Y$.
 In order to justify these, we need the following result.